How to set your sailboat to sail a particular point of sail

 2. Wind shifts ahead (a header):

-As the wind shifts ahead, the main luffs even more and the jib goes from stalled to max power, pulling the bow downwind (bears off).
-Also, as the main loses power the boat heels less and two things happen.
-The tiller moves slightly more to windward and more of the windward hull is in the water, both help the jib bear off.
-As it bears off, the jib stalls again and the main comes back up to power, stopping the turn.
+As the wind shifts ahead, the main luffs even more and power, heal, and weather helm is decreased, allowing the slightly windward tiller to turn the boat downwind (bears off).
+As the main loses power the boat heels less and two things happen.
+The tiller moves slightly more to windward and more of the windward hull is in the water, both help the boat bear off.
+As it bears off, the main comes back up to power, stopping the turn.

 Tying the tiller with two bungees makes it work infinitely better than just lashing it down, because it allows the boat to move the tiller by itself.
-This method will sometimes work with the tiller tied firmly in position, but not nearly as well.
+You may have noticed an increase in pressure on the tiller when the boat heals over, this stretches the windward bungee and allows the tiller to move to leeward.

 Once you have the boat balanced well, you can proceed to steer with the sails.
 By easing the mainsheet the boat will turn downwind a few degrees.
-Loosen the jib a tad too to keep the boat balanced.
-Tying the tiller a bit more to windward will also change course downwind.
+Tying the tiller a bit more to windward will also change course downwind, and usually speeds up the boat.

-To change course upwind, tighten the mainsail and perhaps reposition the tiller a tad toward leeward.
+To change course upwind, tighten the mainsail and perhaps reposition the tiller.

 • Sailing Texas Article Index